 At the first stages of learning to surf – falling and bailing the board is very common.
-Even if you have been snowboarding or skating before – standing up on a surfboard on a moving wave is completely different ball-game.
+Even if you have been snowboarding or skating before – standing up on a surfboard on moving water is an entirely different ball-game.

-So – It is better to learn on a soft board, not a fiberglass one that could hurt you or others around you.
+So, It is better to learn on a soft board, not a hard fiberglass one that could hurt you or others around you.

-Also, the traction pad at the top of the board is soft so you don’t get a rash when paddling on it.
-If you are not used to paddling on a waxed surfboard that’s got a superb grip – your chest will get a bad rash for sure.
+Also, the traction pad at the top of the board is soft, so you don’t get a rash when paddling on it.
+If you are not used to paddling on a waxed fiberglass/epoxy surfboard that’s got a superb grip – your chest won’t get a bad rash for sure.

 It’s large and light

 Starting to surf as a beginner, you want to get to know the basics real quick.
-The more time you spend on the board standing – the more “touch” you will get.
-And the long soft top foam board gives you the most credit.
+The more time you spend on the board standing – the more “touch” you’ll get.

-Beginner: A surfer who is learning the basics of surfing on a long foam-board.
+Beginner: A surfer who is learning the basics of surfing.

-- A surfer who likes to have fun on the weekend and does not want to rush into larger waves.
+- A surfer who likes to have fun on the weekend and doesn’t want to rush into large waves.

-Advanced Beginner: Surfer who has been to the surf-school, already knows the basics and wants to progress fast.
+Advanced Beginner: Surfer, who has been to the surf-school and already knows the basics- Wants to progress fast.

 - Feels confident enough to go surfing alone.

-- Wants to progress fast to surf large and powerful waves.
+- Wants to progress fast to surf larger and powerful waves.

 Suitable for: Beginner, Advanced Beginner

 Great beginners surfboard.
 It’s got all the features to advance you from being a beginner to a novice surfer.
 Gold Coast Soft Top Surfboards also have a 30-day return guarantee, that lets you return it (For a fee).
-You are most likely not going to need it to return it as this is a great board for small and weak waves if you are more advanced anyway.
+You are most likely not going to need it to replace it as this is an excellent board for small and weak waves if you are more advanced later on.